naidee/Cosmology-Project/cosmo/docs/index.md

 Welcome to your next project in Astrophysics III at the University of Queensland.

 Here you'll be learning how to calculate important aspects of the expansion of the universe, cosmological distances, and cosmological horizons.

+Start by downloading the pdf with the instructions from the menus on the left.

+Then look at the example code, also from the menus on the left.

+Have fun!